DavidStevensonVtex/Java/Sams-Teach-Yourself-Java/day-2/README.md

 the Boolean expressions it combines have opposite  values.

 The NOT combination uses the ! logical operator followed by a single expression.

+### Operator Precedence

+To change the order in which expressions are evaluated, place parentheses around the expressions that should be evaluated first.

+Parentheses also can improve an expression's readability.